Julianne Hough Shares Positive Message To Instagram Followers: ‘I Feel You. I’m With You’

 “[Dance] actually breaks the barrier so you get confidence within yourself, and it’s for nobody else but you,” Hough said.

 The dancer was joined on the panel by Dr. Wendy Suzuki, a neuroscientist.
-Hough announced during the discussion that she and Suzuki are working together to discover the effects dance has on the brain.
+Hough announced during the discussion that she and Suzuki are working together to discover the effects that dance has on the brain.
 Hough credits the activity as a crucial part of her daily routine to “activate” her body.
 She also stated that not using her phone for the first hour of the day helps to relieve her anxiety.